checkmarble/marble-backend/marble-backoffice/README.md

 `firebase emulators:start`

-### Firebase auth: signInWithPopup vs signInWithRedirect
+### Firebase auth: signInWithRedirect

-The authentication is currently using `signInWithPopup`, so the website can be deployed on any domain.

-We hate pop ups because they are unreliable and not mobile friendly. `signInWithRedirect` will be use as soon as the domains on which the website is deployed is known.
+The authentication is using `signInWithRedirect`.
+The domain https://marble-backoffice-staging.web.app/organizations is registered in console.firebase.com > Authentication > Settings > Authorized domains

 ### Scaffolding and customisations